simonegarofalo/myWallet/README.md

 # myWallet

-**Simple personal finance tracker** — a small web app built with plain HTML, CSS and JavaScript.
+**Simple personal finance tracker**.
+A small web app built with plain HTML, CSS and JavaScript.
 It lets the user add income and expenses, stores them in `localStorage`, shows totals and a transaction list, and supports deleting items.

 ---